KingGenius5/Macrosoft-Paint/README.md

 ### Set-up Instructions

-- Follow the link to the landing page where you'll land on the home screen.
+- Follow the link to the landing page where you'll land on the home screen
 ![This is home on the landing page.](https://github.com/KingGenius5/Macrosoft-Paint/blob/master/Demo_Pics/Home.png?raw=true)

 - Scroll down to the about page and click the DOWNLOAD button which will download a ZIP file.